jordanmpalmer/Ramshorn5e/9. Misc/PHB/Appx. A - Conditions.md

 ## Petrified

 - A petrified creature is transformed, along with any nonmagical object it is wearing or carrying, into a solid inanimate substance (usually stone).
 Its weight increases by a factor of ten, and it ceases aging.
-- The creature is [[incapacitated]] (see the condition), can't move or speak, and is unaware of its surroundings.
+- The creature is [[Incapacitated]] (see the condition), can't move or speak, and is unaware of its surroundings.
 - Attack rolls against the creature have [[Advantage and Disadvantage|advantage]].
-- The creature automatically fails Strength and Dexterity [[saving throws]].
+- The creature automatically fails Strength and Dexterity [[Saving Throws]].
-- The creature has [[resistance]] to all damage.
+- The creature has [[Resistance]] to all damage.
 - The creature is immune to poison and disease, although a poison or disease already in its system is suspended, not neutralized.

 [![](https://www.dndbeyond.com/attachments/thumbnails/7/639/205/377/appa-petrified.png)](https://www.dndbeyond.com/attachments/7/639/appa-petrified.png)